microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-update-assignment-grade-data-for-tool.md

 For update of data in assignments user get support for both delegated (per user) and AppOnly (per App).
 AppOnly support is currently only for Beta version.

-> **Note:** Since Student Information and Grade information is sensitive data, it needs to be verified if AppOnly data is what is needed for the scenario.
+> **Note:**  Since student and grade information is sensitive data, please verify which permissions are required.